cynliuys/Lemonade/README.md

 ## How to run the project?

 ## Server
-It is needed to install some libraries on your computer in advance. (ex.numpy, ecdsa... ) First, we should open the control panel of servers.
+It is required to install some libraries on your computer in advance. (ex.numpy, ecdsa... ) First, we should open the control panel of servers.
 ```bash
 $ cd control_panel